 - be able to contact the National Assistance Helpline on 0800 111 4000 if you need help from your local council.
 Phone: 0800 111 4000 (Monday-Friday, office hours).
 Text: 0800 111 4114 (Monday-Friday, office hours)

-You should sign up to our text message service if you can.
-This means you'll get updates sent straight to your mobile about local outbreaks or new restrictions affecting your area.
+Two-thirds of people on the shielding list are signed up for our text message service.
+If you join, you'll get updates sent straight to your mobile about local outbreaks or new restrictions affecting your area.